 - finish quickly

-In short, kids think their peers are “smart” when school appears to be easy for them (please see this Calvin and Hobbes comic for a wonderful example of this).
+In short, kids think their peers are “smart” when school appears to be easy for them.
+Enjoy this wonderful Calvin and Hobbes comic that gets to the heart of what smart means.

 Kids think that “smart” flows from “easy.”
 But, gosh, that sure isn’t what smart should mean!
 And it certainly shouldn’t be something we praise kids for.
 “Easy” often means they already knew it!

 “Smart” Is Slippery